EthanLin-TWer/blog/_drafts/2022-11-19-how-to-write-a-good-ui-test-with-rtl.md

   - only use `data-testid` to make tests stable: won't fail when you adjust dom structure, move elements/components around
   - encapsulate RTL calls with another layer of helpers to make it expressive
   - customize jest testers/matchers?
-  - testing strategy: what to mock? hook or API calls?
+  - testing strategy: what to mock? hook or API calls? - API calls, since hook can contain logic
 - [?] examples?
   - simplest: CURD rendering: with mocking
   - simple: with design system like MUI: encapsulate selectors